-BRITISH TV HISTORY: THE ITV STORY PART 4
+BRITISH TV HISTORY: BOOSTING THE ECONOMY

 Less than fifteen months before the first television commercial appeared on British screens, on July 4th 1954, the Minister of Fuel and Power, Geoffrey Lloyd, burned a large replica of a ration book at an open meeting in his constituency to herald the official end of fourteen years of rationing in Britain.
 The dawning of a new age of prosperity was upon the British public.
 From a retailers point of view the start of commercial television could not have been better timed.

 Although the first rationing restrictions had been lifted three years after World War II had ended, starting with flour on 25th July 1948, followed by clothes on 15th March 1949 and canned and dried fruit, chocolate biscuits, treacle, syrup, jellies and mincemeat on 19th May 1950, the process of lifting consumer restrictions was a slow one.
 But with full government backing the British consumer was now being openly encouraged to help a vigorous post-war recovery that would restore consumption to pre-war levels.